John Luke (artist): Exhibitions

 From the late 1930s until 1943, when he produced Pax, there was a gap in his output, occasioned, no doubt, by his move to County Armagh in order to escape Belfast after the Blitz.
 In 1946 he held his first one-man exhibition at the Belfast Museum and Art Gallery, and this was followed two years later by a similar show, held under the aegis of CEMA, nearby at number 55A Donegal Place.
 In 1950, to celebrate the Festival of Britain the following year, he was commissioned to paint in the City Hall, Belfast, a mural representing the history of the city, a work which brought his name to the attention of a wider audience.
 In later years, other commissions followed for murals in the Masonic Hall, Rosemary Street, 1956, and the College of Technology at Millfield in the 1960s.
 He also carved in relief coats of arms for the two Governors of Northern Ireland, Lords Wakehurst, 1959, and Erskine of Rerrick, 1965.
 He was, too, a member of the Royal Ulster Academy.

 Later life

-John Luke died in Belfast on 4 February 1975, just a month into his sixty-ninth year.
+John Luke died in Belfast on 4 February 1975, a month into his sixty-ninth year.
 A retrospective exhibition of his work was held, in association with the Arts Councils of Ireland, in the Ulster Museum in 1978, and was accompanied by a short monograph on his life and career written by John Hewitt.
-Since that time his reputation has grown enormously, his loss rekindling memories in many of his former students of a fastidiously arranged life-room in the College of Art, his coat folded to perfection and his soft, gentle manner of instruction.
+Since that time his reputation has grown, his loss rekindling memories in many of his former students of a fastidiously arranged life-room in the College of Art, his coat folded and his soft, gentle manner of instruction.